anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/mmm-input-schema-copy-1.md

 ## Data-to-Feature Ratio Explained

-To ensure statistical validity, your dataset must maintain a minimum ratio of data points (rows) to independent variables (columns).
+To ensure statistical validity, your dataset must maintain a minimum of 4:1 ratio of data points (rows): independent variables (columns).

-* **Required Ratio:** 4:1
-* This means for every 1 variable (column), you must have at least 4 observations (rows).

 **Example:**\
 If you have **25** columns of independent variables in your CSV, you need at least **100** rows of data.